 Try and reduce your time in the sky by adopting slower traveling practices.
 Consider going to fewer places and spending more time in each, or make the journey part of the experience by taking trains.
 When you have reached your destination, use public transport, bikes or walking to get around where possible.

 But if flying is the only option, there are steps you can take to reduce your impact.
 First, always fly economy.
 Sitting in business class or first class takes up more space on the plane and therefore creates more environmentally damaging emissions.
-Specifically, business class creates on average two–three times more emissions, while first class seats creates six times more.
+Specifically, the business class creates on average two-three times more emissions, while first-class seats create six times more.
 Likewise, flying direct is better than multiple stopovers, considering that the most fuel, and therefore emissions, are used for take-off and landing.

 Think about offsetting your emissions, too.
 You can opt into schemes run by the airline or private organizations that will offset the estimated carbon emissions from your flight into forestry or energy-based projects.
 Some airlines are more proactive than others (Qantas’ Future Planet scheme is the biggest, while Air Canada and Brussels Airlines also run offsetting projects) but you might want to do it independently.
 You can work out the amount you need to offset using an online calculator and discover projects to support via Gold Standard.